vburlbl/cleantalk-spam-protect/readme.txt

 1. Stop comments with swear, negative words.
 1. Automatic approval not spam comments.

-This plugin is a client application for spam protection service cleantalk.org.
-It is free to use for small and medium sized blogs.
+This plugin is a client application for commercial spam protection service cleantalk.org.
+It is free to use for first 14 days!

 = Translation =